holly-farr/holly-farr/README.md

-#### Hey! 👋 I'm a Junior Developer currently based in the North East of the UK 😊⛅
+#### Hey! 👋 I'm a Software Developer currently based in the North East of the UK 😊⛅

 A little bit about me:
 - Languages: JavaScript using Node.js and browsers as environment, TypeScript, Structured Query Language (SQL)